Error-Proof Processes... Real-time 20/20 Visibility. Call 440.808.8888

 SPEDE Automated Solutions use Poka Yoke methods to streamline and error-proof production area processes, track and trace parts from raw material through production to shipping, and provide real-time visibility of shop floor operations.

 SPEDE automated solutions improve quality control at lineside by preventing errors in WIP routing, production reporting, parts identification, scrap detection, counting, packing and labeling.
 Automating data collection tasks streamlines processes, increases efficiency and provides real-time visibility into operations.
 SPEDE error-proofing functions include:

-Interfacing to a production machine's PLC allows for reading the PLC's stored data, providing HMI synchron-ization for redundant part verification.
-PLC-based labeling counts good vs scrap, and prints the correct label automatically to ensure labeling error-proofing.
-Real-time production run data displays at lineside for better decision-making.
+Interfacing to a production machine's PLC allows for reading the PLC's stored data, and providing HMI synchronization for redundant part verification.

 A SQL Server PC on your WiFi or wired network runs the SPEDE Apps to interface to production machine PLCs, Line-side PCs, Vision Sensors, weigh scales, conveyors, cameras, OCR and your host ERP, EDI and OEE systems.

 A small Bluetooth Beacon can be attached to WIP containers of parts to automatically record their movement.
 When a container movement is detected, the Beacon transmits its ID to SPEDE and the SPEDE Locator App is updated.

 A small Bluetooth Beacon can be attached to large singular items such as steel coils, to automatically record their movement.
 The Beacon wakes up and transmits its ID to SPEDE when coil movement is detected, and the SPEDE Locator App is updated.

 © Copyright 2021 SPEDE Technologies - All Rights Reserved.